 WARNING???
 It is illegal to own, operate, or sell cordless transmission equipment brought from the United States (e.g. walkie-talkies and baby monitors).
 Use of this equipment is illegal in Germany because radio frequency bands are used differently in Europe than in the States.
-Use of these transmitters may interfere with air traffic control, private business, radar security, mobile telecommunication providers and television.
-Using a frequency which is not officially assigned to you, whether knowingly or negligently, is an administrative violation which is regulated in section 55 subs.
-1 S.1, section 149 subs.
-1 no. 10 German telecommunications law.
-The penalty is a monetary fine up to Euro 500,000.00 according to section 149 subs.
-2 no. 1 German telecommunication law.
+Use of these transmitters may interfere with air traffic control, private business, radar security and television.
+The penalty can be imprisonment up to 20 years or a fine up to 5,000 euro.